justintosh/cpanel-webmail/README.md

   | MX   | company.com | mail handled by front-sci.com. | 14400          |
   ```

 8. Go to your cPanel and create an **Addon Domain** for `company.com`.
 Now you should be able to use the email service provided in Cpanel while maintaining your main site in Digital Ocean.
-Register a new email account the test sending and receiving email with the email address you created.
+Register a new email account the test sending and receiving emails with the email address you created.